DHTMLX/docs-todolist/docs/guides/integration_with_angular.md

 Before you start to create a new project, install [**Angular CLI**](https://angular.io/cli) and [**Node.js**](https://nodejs.org/en/).
 :::

 Create a new **my-angular-todo-app** project using Angular CLI.
-Run the following command for this purpose:
+For this purpose, run the following command:

 ~~~json
 ng new my-angular-todo-app